Brighton Pier

 The Lanes and North Laine

-The Lanes, a compact area of narrow streets in the old fishing village immediately north of the seafront, consists almost entirely of antique and jewellery shops.
-It is dense, architecturally intact, and worth 30 minutes of wandering regardless of whether you intend to buy anything.
-The side streets and courtyards hold independent shops alongside the antiques dealers.
+The Lanes – a compact area of narrow streets in the old fishing village north of the seafront – is almost entirely antique and jewellery shops.
+It is architecturally intact, dense, and worth 30 minutes regardless of whether you buy anything.
+North Laine, slightly further north and less obviously tourist-facing, is different in character: record shops, vintage clothing, independent cafes, instrument dealers, second-hand bookshops.
+Gardner Street has the highest concentration of independent businesses.

 The Royal Pavilion